Morels Stuffed with Sausage and Sage

 Notes

-Note: To toast pine nuts, place the nuts in a small, heavy skillet over medium-high heat.
-Shaking the pan frequently, toast the nuts until they begin to take on a golden color.
+To toast pine nuts, place the nuts in a small, heavy skillet over medium-high heat.
+Shaking the pan frequently, toast the nuts until they begin to take on a golden colour.
 Remove from the heat promptly.

 Tried this recipe?Let us know how it was!